 6. Keep company with Hawaiian kings at the glorious ʻIolani Palace

 The ancestral home of the revered Kalakaua Dynasty sits nestled in the midst of the Honolulu downtown.
 Contrasting with the modern builds all around, this 19th-century palace oozes a Francophone, Italianate charm from each of its terraces and Baroque come classical nooks and crannies.
+I found the self-led audio tour really enjoying but there are also other tours available.

 Later, the palace was the spot where American troops first raised the stars and stripes to signal Hawaii’s annexation to the US.